 Warning, this post contains material that may be triggering to others; reader discretion is advised.
-The options expressed In this article; How To Affect Change are those of the writer.
+The options expressed In this article How To Affect Change are those of the writer.

 Want to Read more from The Road To Mental Wellness?
 Chick here

 Similarly, my counselling education taught me so much about helping those with mental illness.
-Having a mental health condition is serious and should be treated as such, always!
+Having a mental-health condition is serious and should be treated as such, always!

 I am grateful for having learned to take mental health as seriously as any other medical condition.
-Not only has it made me a better helper but it’s also helped me to be kinder to myself; understanding the core principles that make mental illness tick allows me to see that John the person and John’s PTSD Or John’s depression are two different things.
+Not only has it made me a better helper but it’s also helped me to be kinder to myself; understanding the core principles that make mental illness tick allows me to see that John the person and John’s PTSD or John’s depression are two different things.

-Sadly, Not everyone is able to sperate themselves from their illness.
+Sadly, not everyone is able to sperate themselves from their illness.
 There are many factors that make one feel like their disorder is part of their identity.
 They include:

 - The symptoms themselves.
-Many mental disorders produce irritability, for example, this can cause conflict with others, making one feel like a bad person.
+Many mental disorders produce irritability, for example; this can cause conflict with others, making one feel like a bad person.

 Of course, there are many other things that can impact people who are ill.
-But the one I want to focus on is the resistance from the physical health side of things.
+But the one I want to focus on is the resistance from the physical-health side of things.
 I am speaking of some doctors, nurses and other professionals charged with the care of sick people.
-Now, it has to be said, that most health care professionals are awesome!
-What I am talking about here is the enormous burden on them; its no easy task and the majority of the ones I have encountered are kind, compassionate and do what they can.
+Now, it has to be said, that most health-care professionals are awesome!
+What I am talking about here is the enormous burden on them; it’s no easy task and the majority of the ones I have encountered are kind, compassionate and do what they can.

-Moreover, the notion that a mental health emergency is somehow not as worthy indicates to me, a lack of understanding.
+Moreover, the notion that a mental-health emergency is somehow not as worthy indicates to me a lack of understanding.
 When someone walks into an ER and bravely tells a doctor or nurse that they want to kill themselves, that should be seen in the same light as someone in the ER who has coded from a heart attack.
 Both can be life or death.

 In other words, if a person presents with suicidal ideation, they should be kept for observation.
-And, if they tell you they have a plan, this should not only be taken seriously; it’s imperative that its seen as an emergency.
-Find them a bed until they can access the mental health services they need.
+And, if they tell you they have a plan, this should not only be taken seriously; it’s imperative that it’s seen as an emergency.
+Find them a bed until they can access the mental-health services they need.

 Want to help make my book a reality?
 Donate here: GoFundMe